HomeSustainabilityGovernanceRisk Management and Compliance

 Risk Management and Compliance Promotion System

-(note) Subject to risk management: 94 group companies (Japan and overseas) (as of March 31, 2024)
+(note) Subject to risk management: 94 group companies (Japan and overseas) (as of March 31, 2025)

 Compliance Enforcement

 Companies are expected to actively fulfill a useful role in society, not just from an economic perspective.
-In order for our company and each of our group companies to live up to the trust and expectations of society and achieve continuous and stable development, we are working to promote compliance management that "recognizes the rules that must be followed in society and acts in accordance with them" and continue to be a trusted corporate group.
+In order for our company and each of our group companies to live up to the trust and expectations of society, and achieve continuous and stable development, we are working to promote compliance management that "recognizes the rules that must be followed in society and acts in accordance with them" and continue to be a trusted corporate group.

 Risk Management

-If a significant risk were to materialize, it not only undermines our management resources but can also adversely affect the stakeholders surrounding our group, potentially leading to a breakdown of trust and a loss of social credibility.
-In order to continue our business and achieve sustainable development, we are working on developing a risk management system and promoting effective risk management activities in order to reduce serious risks and minimize losses caused by actualized risks.
-We will also strive to properly handle, protect and manage information assets.
+In order to continue our business and achieve sustainable development, we are working to develop a risk management system and promote effective risk management activities in order to reduce serious risks and minimize losses caused by actualized risks.

-Materiality KPIs, Targets and Results
+Materiality KPIs, Targets, and Results

-Coverage of the Whistleblower Program in Group Companies (Japan and Overseas): 90% or more (FY2031) 78.6% 81.1% 88.3%
+Coverage of the Whistleblower Program in Group Companies (Japan and Overseas): 90% or more (FY2031) 81.1% 88.3% 95.7%

-Standards of Conduct Training (e-learning) Participation Rate: Maintain at 90% or more 87.8% 91.7% 97.3%
+Standards of Conduct Training (e-learning) Participation Rate: Maintain at 90% or more 91.7% 97.3% 96.3%

 Whistleblower Program